ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-5-loop-analysis.rst

    }

-Click on the following link to step through the code above with the Java Visualizer - `Click here <https://goo.gl/qEHnpg>`_.

-You can create a table that keeps track of the variable values each time through the loop as shown below.
-This is very helpful on the exam.
-Studies have shown that students who create tables like this do much better on code tracing problems on multiple choice exams.
+Did you trace table look like the following?

 .. figure:: Figures/whileLoopTrace.png
     :width: 150px
     :align: center
     :figclass: align-center

-    Figure 1: A table showing the values of all of the variables each time through the loop.
+    Figure 2: A table showing the values of all of the variables each time through the loop.
 The 0 means before the first loop.

+..
 You can also add ``System.out.println(variable)`` to print the value of a variable.
-In the code below I am printing the values of all of the variables before the loop and at the end of the loop body.
+In the code below the values of all of the variables are printed before the loop and at the end of the loop body.

-.. activecode:: while_ex2vars
+.. .. activecode:: while_ex2vars
    :language: java

    public class Test